-Project Type: LandscapingIt's always exciting when a house needs a full facelift, a true landscape renovation, when you can make a real difference in the true aesthetic of the house.
-When I pulled up to this house all of the shrubs and trees were truly overwhelming, even in the winter.
-The customer said that everything could go, even the 50 foot evergreen in the front yard that had been there since the house was built- he said he was open to anything and that I had a blank canvas- how exciting!
+Project Type: LandscapingIt is always exciting when a house needs a full facelift.
+A landscape renovation can make a real difference in the aesthetic of the house.
+When I pulled up to this house, the number of shrubs and trees was overwhelming, even in the winter.
+The customer said that everything could go, even the 50 foot evergreen in the front yard that had been there since their house was built.
+He said he was open to anything and that I had a blank canvas- how exciting!

 Location: Wheaton, IL